Max-Pursche/Holdem-Project/README.md

 # -Texas Holdem by Max Pursche

-A texas holdem game where you bet on the probability of a set of players winning with a selected players hand The player will be given 4 different players with different hands of cards If you guess the winning combination then you get points If you guess the wrong combination then you lose points
+A texas holdem game where you bet on the probability of a set of players winning with a selected players hand The user will be given 4 different players with different hands of cards If you guess the winning combination then you get points If you guess the wrong combination then you lose points